yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 > <question-title></question-title>
 >
-> 1. How many lines have been kept (non hypothetical proteins) and how many have been discarded (hypothetical proteins)?
+> 1. How many lines have been kept (non-hypothetical proteins) and how many have been discarded (hypothetical proteins)?
 > 2. Which information do we have for the 2nd identified gene?
 >
 > > <solution-title></solution-title>